-You should be familiar with /r/freedesign If you have provided clients with free services to expand your portfolio.
-Now, we will be looking at subreddits where you can actually sell your services, as well as strategies to maximize your reach on the subreddits.
+You should be familiar with /r/freedesign if you have provided clients with free services to expand your portfolio.
+Now, we will be looking at subreddits where you can actually sell your services, as well as strategies to maximize your reach on these subreddits.

 See also: Building Your Portfolio